BMI Federal Credit Union

 3. Get Going

 If you want to improve your credit score, there are lots of steps you can take.
-No single one is a silver bullet, but they work together and add up over time.
+They work together and add up over time.

 ● Run a credit report so you know your score and are aware of what is documented in your credit history.